 As I mentioned earlier, there is no time travel in this game – although, Before the Storm is set 3 years before Life is Strange, meaning Chloe is 16 years old instead of 19.
 This also means that the events and things we find out in Life is Strange probably haven’t yet occurred which means [BIG SPOILER ALERT HERE, I WARNED YOU AT THE START] Rachel Amber is still alive.
 Before The Storm follows the story of Chloe and her new bestie Rachel who by the time the events of Life is Strange happen is “missing” therefore, you never meet Rachel in the original game, just see photos of her and hear stories about her.
 So seeing her come to life and seeing how much she meant to Chloe can be really heart-breaking.
 I can’t seem to forget that fact whilst playing Before The Storm, Rachel can mention how she plans to move out of her small town and move to LA to live her dream of being successful and all I can think is “okay well, we’ll see...”.
 This can also be really frustrating at times much like in all prequels as you’re witnessing characters that you know turn out good at the end of Life is Strange, be bad in Before The Storm and vice versa.
 I find myself trying to sympathise with horrible characters because I know what they’re really like because of Life is Strange.
 I believe this affects the choices being made a little as I’m making them based on future situations and not the current one, whoa knowing what the future holds is confusing, how did Max cope with it?!

 That’s all I have to say about Life is Strange: Before The Storm as like I keep mentioning there is only 1 episode out so far and no actual date announced for when the next episodes are due out!
 Perhaps I’ll write a review once all 3 episodes are out and completed.
-Until then find more of my posts here on Nerd Out Word Out as well as on my own blog hopeelizablog.wordpress.com
+Until then for more from me, see what else I have to offer here on Nerd Out Word Out as well as my own blog hopeelizab.co.uk.